LlewBach/cydymiaith/README.md

 US5 - "As a user, I want to be able to register and log in and out securely."

+AC5 - "Users can create an account and log in and be sure that others can't see information or use functionality that is solely for them."

 ### Scope

 [Back to top](#milestone-3-project---cydymiaith)